dharshan-kumarj/Harshan_Backend/Readme.md

-# Shop Management API
+# Shop & Package Delivery Management API

-A RESTful API for managing shop information including FSSAI numbers and shop images.
+A RESTful API for managing shop information and package delivery settings.
 Built with Node.js, Express, and MongoDB.

 ## 🚀 Getting Started